 CONTINGENCY PLANNING.
 Once an incident has been detected, the firewall may need to be brought down and reconfigured.
-If it is necessary to bring down the firewall, Internet service will be disabled or a secondary firewall will be made operational - internal systems will not be connected to the Internet without a firewall.
+If it is necessary to bring down the firewall, Internet service will be disabled, or a secondary firewall will be made operational - internal systems will not be connected to the Internet without a firewall.
 After being reconfigured, the firewall must be brought back into an operational and reliable state.
 In case of a firewall break-in, the firewall administrator will be responsible for reconfiguring the firewall to address any vulnerabilities that were exploited.
 The firewall will be restored to the state it was before the break-in so that the network is not left wide open.
 While the restoration is going on, the backup firewall will be deployed.
+Recovery procedures must be documented and tested at least annually.
+The Credit Union must define recovery time objectives (RTOs) for firewall restoration that align with business continuity requirements.

+THIRD-PARTY AND REMOTE WORK ACCESS.
+The Credit Union must ensure that all third-party and vendor access to firewall management interfaces meets the same authentication, logging, and monitoring requirements as internal administrators.
+Specific requirements include:

+Third-party and managed service provider (MSP) access to the firewall management interface must be subject to a written access agreement, limited to the minimum access necessary, and terminated immediately upon contract conclusion.
+All third-party sessions must be logged and monitored in the same manner as internal administrator sessions.

+Remote workers accessing internal network resources must do so through approved VPN or Zero Trust Network Access (ZTNA) solutions.
+Firewall policies must account for and govern remote worker traffic, and access must be reviewed periodically to ensure continued necessity.